-For this 7 km walk, you need Ordnance Survey Explorer 10 and the start point is about 7 km south of Pulborough.
+If you’re looking for medium-length walks at Bury Hill (West Sussex) or the South Downs, this 7 km route is a cracker.
+You need Ordnance Survey Explorer 10 and the start point is about 7 km south of Pulborough.
 There’s also a slightly longer version for those that want more of the South Downs Way and the joy of this walk is that it has a little bit of the South Downs Way, a little bit of the West Sussex Literary Trail, and a little bit of woodland trail.

 You start this walk where the South Downs Way crosses Houghton Lane, just outside Houghton on the way to Bury.
 There is a layby for parking but other than that, you may have to park in the village and walk back.
 Or you could park in the car park just west of Houghton and walk back via Monarch’s Way.